Frontier Poetry began with the simple mission of being a platform for emerging poets—to uplift, to prepare, and to inspire.

 Work by new and underrepresented voices is one of our priorities in publication.
 We take our role as a mediating platform between poet and world seriously and strive to use this role as fairly and justly as we can.
 The frontier land of poetry, that distant landscape where all voices can be heard clearly and in abundance, where poets from all contexts feel empowered to step into their writing—we seek that place, and hope to plant ourselves in its beauty.

 See our What We Look For post for more details.
-Additional insight into our tastes can be found by browsing our New Voices poets, our previous winners or our Exceptional Poetry series.
+For additional insight into our tastes, see our New Voices poets, our previous contest winners, or our Exceptional Poetry series.

-If you'd like to read up on advice from experts, browse our Interviews, Editors Talk, or In Class series.
+If you'd like to read up on advice from working poets, browse our Editors Talk or In Class With mini interview series.
+For updates on deadlines from around the writing community, please see our Monthly Deadlines posts!

-Please see our submission options.
 Offering more than a byline, Frontier strives to be a resource not only for new poets, but for agents and other writers to discover new work.
-We are extremely selective.
-We are a paying market.
+We are a paying market, offering $50 per poem accepted.
+We do not solicit—our published poetry comes through our submission windows.
 We sincerely look forward to reading your work!
-Check out our FAQ, or send us an email at contact (@) frontierpoetry (dot) com.
+Please visit our FAQ page with questions, and if you don't find an answer, or email us at contact (@) frontierpoetry (dot) com.

-We believe in poetry as a space for free and safe expression, life-affirming expression—we do not discriminate on the basis of age, religion, ability, socioeconomic status, gender identity or expression, race, national origin, ancestry, sex or sexual orientation, or for any other reason.
-We do not put up with any discrimination in the poetry we consider for publication.
+We believe in poetry as a space for life-affirming expression, and we therefore do not discriminate on the basis of age, ability, socioeconomic status, religion, race, national origin, ancestry, sex or sexual orientation, gender identity or its expression, or for any other reason.
+Neither will we tolerate discrimination in the poetry we consider for publication.
+Any discriminatory or harmful work we find in our submissions will be declined without full review.

-We at Frontier know the publishing world has been and continues to be a feature of systemic racism and discriminatory practices.
-We are proud to stand with our community in pushing this industry in the right direction, toward anti-racism and equity of opportunity, expression, and justice.
-We actively seek out and feature work by writers with historically marginalized identities, in particular work by Black and indigenous writers, other writers of color, LGBTQ+ writers, and writers with disabilities.
+We at Frontier know the publishing world has historically been and continues to be a source and supporter (both inadvertently and more insidiously) of systemic racism and discriminatory practices.
+We are proud to stand with our community in pushing this industry in a more intersectional, positive, and uplifting direction toward anti-racism and equity of opportunity, safe self-expression, and justice.
+We actively seek work by writers from historically marginalized backgrounds and communities or who are living with historically marginalized identities, in particular work by Black and Indigenous writers, writers of color, LGBTQ+ writers, and writers with disabilities.
+Our intent is to feature diverse emerging voices who otherwise might not find support in the publishing world at large.

 Editor in Chief